dev-task/app-yadori/README.md

 ### 📝 Project Overview

 Yadori is a platform where users can share and discover real housing information based on actual living experiences.
-Users can post reviews of their housing, and others can search and browse these reviews.
-It's a social networking application designed to make house hunting a better experience.
+Developed as a monorepo with Web and Mobile applications to maximize code reusability and development efficiency.

 ### ✨ Key Features

+#### Common Features (Web & Mobile)
 - **User Authentication**: Registration and login functionality
 - **Review Posting**: Housing evaluations, comments, and photo uploads
 - **Map-based Address Selection**: Intuitive location selection using Mapbox